kora-projects/kora-docs/mkdocs/blog/en/application-graph-as-architecture.md

 ---

-## The Difference Between an Architecture Diagram and an Executable Graph
+## The Difference Between an Architecture Diagram and an Executable Graph { #diagram-vs-executable-graph }

 A conventional architecture diagram is useful but passive.